 Driving Under the Influence (DUI) and Driving While Intoxicated (DWI) are serious offenses.
 Both DUI and DWI refer to the illegal act of driving a motor vehicle while impaired by alcohol and/or drugs.
 The primary difference lies in what the letters stand for.
 They may seem identical on the surface, but according to the website DUI vs. DWI, some states actually classify them as separate crimes:

 If you live in a jurisdiction that classifies them separately, DUI is the lesser charge.
 A DUI charge denotes a lesser degree of impairment than a DWI for a driver charged with drinking and driving.
-Level of impairment is determined by the driver’s blood alcohol concentration (BAC) at the time of arrest.
+The level of impairment is determined by the driver’s blood alcohol concentration (BAC) at the time of the arrest.
 In some cases, the state may agree to a plea bargain, reducing a more serious charge of DWI to DUI.

 There are certain conditions that must be met in order to reduce a DWI charge to a DUI.
 For example, it must be a first offense and the driver’s BAC may not be excessively over the state’s legal limit.